d4rky-pl/arboris/README.md

-import cookieParser from "cookie-parser" import template from "lodash/template" import { Provider, useStaticRendering } from "mobx-react" import { getSnapshot } from "mobx-state-tree" import Helmet from "react-helmet"
+import cookieParser from "cookie-parser" import template from "lodash/template" import { Provider, useStaticRendering } from "mobx-react" import { addMiddleware, getSnapshot } from "mobx-state-tree" import Helmet from "react-helmet"
 // eslint-disable-next-line
 import indexFile from "!!raw-loader!./index.html"